 In 1928, Timberland founder Nathan Swartz began making shoes as an apprentice stitcher in Boston, Massachusetts.
 After several decades, Swartz decided to acquire The Abington Shoe Company in South Boston in the 1950s eventually bringing his sons to work in the company.

-The Swartz family was instrumental to the growth of the footwear industry in the US by bringing then the state-of-the-art injection molding technology that paved the way for waterproof boots by way of connecting the leather upper with the sole seamlessly without stitching.
-In 1973, the brand Timberland was born after the release of the favorite waterproof boots that the owners thought it would be best to name the firm as The Timberland Company.
+The Swartz family was instrumental to the growth of the footwear industry in the US by bringing then the state-of-the-art injection molding technology that paved the way for waterproof cleats by way of connecting the leather upper with the sole seamlessly without stitching.
+In 1973, the brand Timberland was born after the release of the favorite waterproof cleats that the owners thought it would be best to name the firm as The Timberland Company.

 The company based in Stratham, New Hampshire in the United States has been trailblazing in manufacturing footwear products using recycled, organic, and renewable with more than 233 million plastic bottles turned into footwear.
-In 2015, the company used more than one million pounds of recycled polyethylene or the equivalent of 47 million plastic water bottles to produce Timberland boots.
+In 2015, the company used more than one million pounds of recycled polyethylene or the equivalent of 47 million plastic water bottles to produce Timberland cleats.

 By partnering with Pittsburg-based ethical fabric startup Thread which pioneered recycling of plastic bottles in Haiti and Honduras to make their trademark Ground to Good fabric.
 The rising trend of ethical and pro-environment consumerism has led to the Timberland x Thread collaboration using Thread’s signature Good to Ground fabric, a durable canvas upper material collected off the streets and dumps in Haiti.
 Timberland is the second company to partner with Thread after designer brand Kenneth Cole.